AltahhanAi/Data_Science/docs/content/unit4/04_02d_Batch_learning.md

-#Batch Learning
+#Batch learning

-##The Least Squares for Linear Regression Models with Fixed Basis
+##The least squares for linear regression models with fixed basis

 In this section we will derive how to train a linear regression model that uses some basis.
 In general, we will use the same formulation that we used earlier for training a regression model without basis.
 So, we have the same loss function as before but the model is expressed in terms of basis instead of the input features.
 We would need to adjust our estimations $y(\mathbf{x})$ by adjusting the parameters $\mathbf{w}$ to give us the desired answers $t$.
 Our model is written as: